gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 in the contingency table relative to the responses in the other variable and track the possibilities available for the $X^2$ statistic under permutations, we can find the probability of getting a result as extreme as or more extreme than what we observed assuming the null is true, our p-value.
+\index{p-value!permutation distribution}
 The observed statistic is the
 $X^2$ calculated using the formula above.
+\index{permutation}
 Like the $F$-statistic, it ends up that only results in the right tail of this distribution are desirable for finding evidence against the null hypothesis because all the values have to be positive.
 You can see this by observing that